-We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, and more.
-In addition, we cover how MBU ranks in comparison to other schools with medical prep programs.
+Here is an overview of the program, including how many students graduate each year, the diversity of these students, average starting salaries, and more.
+Also, learn how MBU stacks up against peers offering health/medical prep programs.

 | In State | Out of State | |